neurolens: A Computer Vision Syndrome Solution

 Prolonged exposure to electronic screens places individuals at a higher risk of developing computer vision syndrome, also known as digital eye strain.
-Dr. Walter Choate can treat computer vision syndrome at his Goodlettsville, TN office through the use of advanced neurolens® technology.
+Dr. Walter Choate can treat computer vision syndrome for Nashville patients at his Goodlettsville, TN office through the use of advanced neurolens® technology.
 If you are experiencing headaches, tired eyes, or other side effects of looking at computer screens for a prolonged period of time, you may be a good candidate for neurolens.

 If you spend long hours looking at digital screens each day and are experiencing symptoms such as headaches and dry eye, neurolens may be a good solution for you.